 Oscar S. Straus, a German-Jewish emigrant to Georgia who served as Secretary of Commerce and Labor under Theodore Roosevelt, funded the establishment of a laboratory at UGA in 1902.
 It was equipped similarly to E. B. Titchener's (1867-1927) laboratory at Cornell University, and Titchener's textbook and laboratory manuals were used.

 From UGA's beginning until 1908, psychology was joined with philosophy within the Franklin College (later, the Franklin College of Arts and Sciences).
 When the Peabody College of Education was established (1908), psychology and philosophy were transferred to Peabody College.
-In 1912, the construction of Peabody Hall to house the Peabody College was nearing completion, and UGA's first bona fide doctoral psychologist, Ludwig Reinhold Geissler (Ph.D., 1909, Cornell, supervised by E. B. Titchener) was given the responsibility to design separate rooms for the study of Vision, Audition, Taste, Smell, Kinesthesia & Etc., Attention, and Memory, as well as rooms designated Research, Darkroom, and Workshop.
+In 1912, the construction of Peabody Hall to house the Peabody College was nearing completion, and UGA's first bona fide doctoral psychologist, Ludwig Reinhold Geissler (Ph.D., 1909, Cornell, supervised by E. B. Titchener; see more below) was given the responsibility to design separate rooms for the study of Vision, Audition, Taste, Smell, Kinesthesia & Etc., Attention, and Memory, as well as rooms designated Research, Darkroom, and Workshop.

 Ludwig Reinhold Geissler 1879-1932